 If my favourite actor does that, I must do it too.
 He is influential, he is powerful, and he is more than I am.

 They are all just people who share their views and opinions.
-But we – the weak followers of the leaders in the shadow – we trust them and want to be like them, mainly because through that same source of evil – meaning social media – we are taught that our lives suck and we should be miserable.
+But we – the weak followers of the leaders in the shadow aka the media that tells us what we should believe in – we trust them and want to be like them.
+Mainly because through that same source, the social media, we are taught that our lives suck and we should be miserable.

 We are brainwashed into behaving like victims.